Cloud Security

 }

-The explicit Deny on analytics-tagged principals matters.
+The explicit Deny on analytics-tagged principals carries the weight.
 The architectural goal is that an analyst's compromised credentials cannot reach the ledger.
-The Allow statement above limits to core-banking and payments — but the explicit Deny ensures that even if a future configuration change inadvertently broadens the Allow, the analytics workload remains blocked.
-Defence in depth at the policy layer.
+The Allow statement limits invocation to core-banking and payments, but the explicit Deny holds the line if a future configuration change accidentally widens that Allow.
+A second lock on the same door, with a different mechanism.

-The S3 vault that holds the immutable compliance archive is provisioned with Object Lock in compliance mode, a separate KMS key owned by the compliance-vault account, and a bucket policy that restricts writes to a specific role assumed only by the backup process.
-The seven-year retention is baked in at the object level; no role in the bank has the permission to override it.
+The S3 vault holding the immutable compliance archive is provisioned with Object Lock in compliance mode, a separate KMS key owned by the compliance-vault account, and a bucket policy restricting writes to a single role assumed only by the backup process.
+Seven-year retention is baked into the object itself.
+No role in the bank has the permission to override it.
+The records are notarised in concrete.

-The last phase is what makes the platform operational rather than provisioned.
-Detection rules without runbooks are noise.
+The last phase is what separates a provisioned platform from an operational one.
+Detection rules without runbooks are noise — alarms that ring in an empty corridor.
 Audit data without queries is silence.
 The final two weeks of the engagement are spent writing the procedures the SOC will actually execute, and the queries the examiner will actually ask.

-For CSAT evidence, the queries land in a documented set against CloudTrail Lake.
+CSAT evidence comes from a documented set of queries against CloudTrail Lake.
 Three representative examples:

 -- Who provisioned the IAM role used in the incident, when, and from where?